Searchresults

 In many cases, no specific access requirements are stipulated for an work placement, although exceptions exist:

 A programme can demand strict sequentiality and certain starting competences, if this has been approved by the Registrar’s Office (cf. §41 of Ghent University’s education and examination code).
-The starting competencies can be … Read more -
+The starting competencies … Read more -

 How can you find a suitable work placement?